 About The Academy

-Nigg Skills Academy, based at Nigg Energy Park, Nigg, Ross shire, was set up over five years ago to address the energy skills gaps in the oil and gas and renewables energy industry.
+Nigg Skills Academy, based at Nigg Energy Park, Nigg, Ross shire, was set up over six years ago to address the energy skills gaps in the oil & gas and renewable energy industry.

-Originally focusing on the delivery of Modern Apprentices, the Academy have added a range of short, up skilling courses in Advanced Fabrication, Advanced Pipe Fitting and Welding training.
+Originally focusing on the delivery of Modern Apprentices, the Academy have added a range of short up skilling courses in Advanced Fabrication and Welding training.
 With welders being able to add welding codings to their portfolio.
 NSA has established itself as a leading industry led educational facility delivering "work ready" candidates, up skilled candidates and Modern Apprentice trainees to their employers.

 Given the setting within the industrial base at Nigg Energy Park, NSA is unique in being able to add value, working with a wide cross section of employers from across Scotland and the outer Islands using the facility to train their people.
-The SVQ Performing Engineering Operations level 2 and a National Certificate with in Fabrication and Welding training for example is structured around an intensive 16 week course which provides the equivalent of a full year normally delivered within a college environment.
+The SVQ Performing Engineering Operations level 2 and a National Certificate with in Fabrication and Welding unique course for example is structured around an intensive 16 week course which provides the equivalent of a full year course normally delivered within a college environment.
 This has proven to be extremely attractive to both students and employers.

-This apprenticeship, which is based around an SVQ Performing Engineering operations level 2 alongside the National Certificate and Fabrication and welding, is part delivered by our educational partner, North Highland College.
-It allows trainees to gain advanced knowledge and skills providing them with the back bone of skills to give employers the confidence that candidates can complete meaningful work when they go back into the workplace to complete an apprenticeship.
+This SVQ Performing Engineering operations level 2 alongside the National Certificate and Fabrication and welding, is part delivered by our educational partner, North Highland College.
+It allows trainees to gain advanced knowledge and skills providing them with the back bone of skills to give employers the confidence that candidates can complete meaningful work when they go into the workplace to complete an apprenticeship.
 This “work ready” student gives employers confidence in allowing these students to do meaningful work in entering their employment.
 Completion involves progressing an appropriate SVQ level 3 “assessed” within the work place.
 In real terms, this approach is innovative and unique in reducing what has been the more common 4-year apprenticeship down to an average of 18 months.

-Many of our courses are fully funded and we utilise various forms of funding for potential candidates, available subject to eligibility.
+Importantly, many of our courses are fully funded and we utilise various forms of funding for potential candidates, with travel being offered subject to eligibility.